ludocode/onramp/docs/shell.md

 ## Syntax

 An Onramp shell script is separated by lines.
-A line ends in one of four ways:

-- a carriage return followed by a line feed;
-- a carriage return only;
-- a line feed only;
-- the end of the input file.

-(Note that this differs from POSIX where only a line feed is considered to be the end of a line.)
+A line ends in a line feed or by the end of the input file.

-A `\` character at the end of a line that does not have a comment escapes the line ending.
-The backslash and line ending are elided and the two lines are merged together without any additional whitespace (so it is possible to merge tokens across lines.)
+A `\` character immediately preceding a line feed escapes the line feed.
+The backslash and line feed are elided and the two lines are merged together without any additional whitespace (so it is possible to merge tokens across lines.)

 A `\` cannot otherwise appear at all outside of comments (no other escape sequences are supported.)